claudeforge/marketplace/README.md

 ## Security & Trust

+**Important Disclaimer:**
+- ⚠️ **Independent Project**: ClaudeForge Marketplace is an independent, community-driven project
+- ⚠️ **Not Official**: This marketplace is NOT affiliated with, endorsed by, or officially connected to Anthropic or Claude
+- ⚠️ **Community Maintained**: All plugins are created and maintained by the open-source community
+- ⚠️ **Use at Your Own Risk**: Please review plugin code before use in production environments

+**Security Measures:**
 - All plugins scanned for security vulnerabilities
-- Enterprise-grade security standards
+- Community-driven security standards
-- Transparency reports available
+- Transparency reports available on GitHub
-- No malicious code allowed
+- No malicious code allowed (community moderation)
 - **100% Original Content**: No external dependencies or copycat plugins
-- **ClaudeForge Verified**: All content uniquely created for this marketplace
-- **Secure Marketplace**: Official Claude Code marketplace compliance
-- **Static Analysis**: All plugins undergo security scanning
+- **Static Analysis**: All plugins undergo security scanning before inclusion
 - **Dependency Audit**: Zero third-party dependencies verified
+- **Open Source**: All code publicly available for inspection on GitHub

+**Best Practices for Users:**
+- Review plugin source code before installation
+- Test plugins in development environments first
+- Report security issues via GitHub Issues
+- Keep plugins updated to latest versions
+- Follow principle of least privilege when using automation plugins

 ## Plugin Discovery & Usage